AnyFetch/anyfetch-provider.js/README.md

 You're responsible for invoking the `cb` with any error, the account name from the user and all the final data you wish to store internally—in most case, this will include at least a refresh token, but this can be anything as long as it's a valid JavasScript object.

 #### `updateAccount`
-This function will be invoked whenever the user asks to update his account with new data from your provider.
+This function (which is exported in the file pass to `AnyFetchProvider.createServer()`) will be invoked whenever the user asks to update his account with new data from your provider.

 In order to do so, a `cursor` parameter is sent—you'll return it at the end of the function, updated, to match the new state (either an internal cursor sent from your provider, or the current date).